acc668/CS386_Group1/deliverables/deliverable-7.md

 **Tasks Given to Users:**
 - Navigate to HomePage
 - Register for an account and log in
-- Schedule an event
 - Reserve a computer for a specific timeslot
-- Cancel an event or reservation
-- Log out of the system

 **Data Collected:**
 - Time taken to complete each task